intro2ddsp/intro2ddsp.github.io/filters/iir_impl.md

 |a_1| < 1 + |a_2|, \quad |a_2| < 1.
 $$ (iir_stable)

-These constraints can be added easily with the tanh function on the neural network output.
+These constraints can be added easily with the tanh function on the neural network output {cite}`nercessian2021lightweight`.
 This parameterisation covers a wider range of coefficients  because the roots are not restricted to be conjugate pairs.

-### Reflection Coefficients
+### Reflection coefficients

 The two methods we have discussed do not assume any order on applying second-order filters if we want to build a longer ($M > 2$) IIR filter.
 Any filtering order results in the same transfer function.
 If all the filter coefficients are predicted by the same neural network, this can be problematic because the neurons in the last layer are ordered but their target is permutation invariant.
 We introduce the third parmetersiation that use an intermediate representation called reflection coefficients which is ordered.

+Reflection coefficients $p_k$ are widely used in speech processing.
+Sometimes it is also called PARCOR coefficients.
+It relates to the ratio of the areas of the $k$-th and $(k+1)$-th sections of the vocal tract tube model.
+The system is gauranteed to be stable if $|p_k| < 1$.
+The filter coefficient $a_k$ can be computed from the reflection coefficients using Levinson-Durbin recursion

+$$
+a_k^i =
+\begin{cases}
+p_k^i, & k = i \\
+a_{k}^{i-1} - p_k^i a_{i-k}^{i-1}, & k < i \\
+\end{cases} \quad ,
+$$ (iir_levinson)

+where $i$ is the iteration number and the final coeffecients are $a_k^M$.
+They are very compact representation and can be quantised for transmission.

+## Summary

+In this chapter, we have presented two different ways to implement differentiable IIR filters which are fast to compute.
+We have also discussed three different parameterisations of the filter coefficients, which values are bounded to ensure stability and can be parameterised by neural networks.
+In the next chapter, we will demonstrate how to implement these methods in PyTorch.

 ## References